Helperbird/website/src/pages/help/how-to-change-the-highlight-color-of-a-website.md

 url: help/how-to-change-the-highlight-color-of-a-website/
 ---

-## How to change the highlight color of a website.
+## How to change the Highlight color of a website.

-- Open Helperbird on Chrome, Firefox or Edge
+**Step 1** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.

+**Step 2** The extension will open.
+Showing the quick actions and other features.

-- Scroll to the **Highlight color** card.
+**Step 3:** Scroll to the **Styles & Colors** card.

-- Or you can search it too.
-- Once you see the card.
+**Step 4:** Within the Styles & Colors card, you will see the **Highlight color** option and a toggle switch labeled **Off**.

-- Toggle the on/off switch to **On**.
+**Step 5** Click the toggle switch to turn the feature on.

-- Pick your color you want.
-- The website will change to highlight you picked..
+**Step 6** The Highlight color will change to the color you picked.

+**Step 7 (Optional)** To turn off the feature, click the toggle switch again.

+## Video Tutorial

-- Thats it.
+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.